Governor signs school safety legislation - NewsBreak

 In February 2019, Alyssa Alhadeff was killed in a mass shooting at the Marjorie Stoneman Douglass High School in Parkland, Florida.
 Along with creating a foundation in her name, her parents, Lori Alhadeff and Ilan Alhadeff have also advocated for the adoption of silent panic alarm systems in schools.

 Hochul believes that this bill is an important step in making New York schools safer, following the tragedy in Uvalde, Texas, and so many before it.
-Silent panic alarms will help to ensure that law enforcement can respond as quickly as possible and that there is no delay in all available law enforcement personnel responding.SCOTUS strikes down New York gun restriction
+Silent panic alarms will help to ensure that law enforcement can respond as quickly as possible.SCOTUS strikes down New York gun restriction

 During Thursday’s bill signing, Hochul also outlined plans to launch a public education campaign surrounding New York State’s Red Flag Law, with a specific focus on educators and mental health professionals.
 The state will partner in providing a series of trainings for school boards, superintendents, teachers, school-related professionals, principals, and parent-teacher associations.
 These trainings will indicate how and when to complete the necessary paperwork to file an Extreme Risk Protection Order (ERPO), according to Hochul.